 On top of increasing revenues and profit, Maybank Berhad also has a good track record of improving its operational cash flow YoY.
 Dividends paid out in the form of cash is also on an increasing trend.
 Maybank Bhd may be a big cap stock, but it is not true to say that big-cap companies do not grow.

-Maybank Bhd has proven time to time it is able to reward shareholders with consistent dividends at pretty attractive yields (~5.7% trailing dividend yield per annum).
-The bank’s business upside includes a future potential contribution from Islamic Banking and also its Insurance segment, not to mention its potential growth outside of the Malaysia market in another ASEAN region.
+Maybank Bhd has proven from time to time it is able to reward shareholders with consistent dividends at pretty attractive yields.
+The bank’s business upside includes a future potential contribution from Islamic Banking and also its Insurance segment.
+On top of that, there is also potential growth in the ASEAN region and also their new footprint in Dubai.
 Of course, do remember to check the Maybank’s key financial ratios and asset quality to ensure its financials remain healthy.